dsbarnes/react-stripe-payment/README.md

 # React-Stripe-Payment
 React Stripe Payment is a heavily modified version of the Stripe react-elements-card-payment demo repository.
 I was not satisfied with their API setup, or the fact that their demo only works with one product.
-I wanted something to calculate prices on the back end, which is oddly abselt from their demo, and I wanted to email a reciept.
-(Unfortuantly this does not work in test mode, but should be functional according to their API reference / Documentation)
+I wanted something to calculate prices on the back end, which is oddly absent from their demo, and I wanted to email a receipt.
+(Unfortunately this does not work in test mode, but should be functional according to their API reference / Documentation)

 ## Installation

 Clone this repo.
-navigate into the **server** directory and run `yarn install`
+Navigate into the **server** directory and run `yarn install`
 navigate into the **client** directory and run `yarn install`
 navigate to the project directory and `yarn start`
-(yarn start will run concurently the server and the client, see package.json)
+(yarn start will run concurrently the server and the client, see package.json)

 The server should start locally on port 4242 and the client should start locally on port 3000.